BSc (Honours) Physiotherapy

 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.

-You learn through
+You learn through:

-• online learning
+• Digitally enabled online materials

-• practice-based learning experiences
+• Practice-based learning experiences

-You will be supported in your learning journey towards highly skilled, graduate level employment through a number of key areas.
-These include
+You’ll be supported in your learning journey towards highly skilled, graduate-level employment through several key areas, including:

-• access to our unique student support triangle to help with your personal, academic and career development
+• Access to our unique student support triangle to help with your personal, academic and career development

-• access to our Skills Centre with one to ones, webinars and online resources, where you can get help with planning and structuring your assignments
+• Access to our Skills Centre with one to ones, webinars and online resources, where you can get help with planning and structuring your assignments

-• industry-specific employability activities such as live projects, learning in simulated environments and networking opportunities
+• Industry-specific employability activities such as live projects, learning in simulated environments and networking opportunities

 Applied learning

-You’ll apply the theory you study to practice-based learning experiences.
-Here you’ll develop critical and ethical approaches to your practice – preparing you to become a life-long, competent professional.
-The experiences you’re provided with are compulsory to achieve the course’s practice-based learning outcomes.
+You’ll apply the theory you study to develop problem-solving skills in university and practice-based learning experiences.
+Developing reasoned and ethical approaches to your practice, you’ll prepare to become a life-long, competent professional.
+These experiences are compulsory to achieve the outcomes which allow you to register with the HCPC to practise physiotherapy in the UK.

-These experiences will help you build your skills, confidence, creativity, resilience, integrity, and curiosity.
-They’ll take place in different practice-based learning environments – reflecting the range of ways services are currently delivered.
-This might include simulated learning and virtual placements, alongside real-world experience of services delivered face to face to service users.
+You’ll build and apply your skills, grow your confidence and creativity, develop resilience and integrity, and spark your curiosity.
+The experiences may include simulated learning and virtual placements, alongside real-world experience of services delivered face to face with service users.

 Future careers

-This course prepares you for a career in
+This course prepares you for a career in a wide variety of sectors, including:

-• the NHS
+• The NHS

-• industry
+• Education

-• education
+• Research

-• research
+• Leadership

 Where will I study?